Good for You (Selena Gomez song): Reception

 The music video garnered over 17 million views on YouTube within a week of its release, receiving 70 million views in the site within less than a month.
 According to Gary Trust of Billboard, the release of the music video helped "Good for You" to debut at number 27 on the Streaming Songs chart, contributing to its first-week stream tally of 4.5 million in the United States.
 Some critics compared the music video to the works of Lana Del Rey.
 Writing in New York, Dee Lockett said Gomez was "doing her best Lana Del Rey bombshell impression".

 A number of critics said the clip manifested growth in Gomez's artistic imagery.
 Wendy Geller of Yahoo! wrote, "If ever there were any doubts that Selena Gomez has moved on from her Disney roots, [the music video] should quickly dispel them".
-Similarly, Allison Corneau of Us Weekly said the singer showed "a decidedly more adult side" and proved she was "far from the Disney princess we used to know".
+Similarly, Allison Corneau of Us Weekly said Gomez showed "a decidedly more adult side" and proved she was "far from the Disney princess we used to know".
 Dennis Hinzmann of Out said the visual showcased a continuation of Gomez redefining herself as an artist.
 Jeff Benjamin of Fuse said the video "shed any Disney princess connection [Gomez] may have had with a steamy shower scene".
 Other critics said the video silenced then-recent hate speech Gomez had received, noting an underlying message in its premise.
 Cydney Eckert of Cosmopolitan wrote, "While the video reveals a sexier side of the singer we haven't really seen since Spring Breakers, it also showcases that same confidence that allows Selena to keep standing up to body-shamers and haters".
 This view was shared by Corneau, who said the clip was "no doubt part of [Gomez's] plan to silence the haters and live life on her own terms".